uptonking/note4yaoo/thread-fwk-web.md

   - Download as Vite project
 - @vue/compiler-sfc
   - Lower level utilities for compiling Vue Single File Components
+- This project also includes an ad-hoc setup that rewrites a bunch of cross-importing esm source code and evaluate them as actual modules (without bundling) in a sandbox iframe.
+  - Does require a JS parser, but the actual implementation is just a few hundred LOCs.
+Maybe useful to abstract into something reusable
+  - We use https://github.com/plnkr/runtime for this on the Mirage repl, did you happen to come across it?

 - ## I think the `@` for event handler was mostly popularized by Vue and later on by LitHtml.
 - https://twitter.com/RyanCarniato/status/1375527347948941315